valancej/documentation/_general/integrations/pulumi.md

 WORKDIR /app

 # Copy over the package.json and yarn.lock files and then install packages.
 By copying just these two files first
-# we get better docker caching behavior (as these layers only change with you add or remove dependencies, not when)
+# we get better docker caching behavior (as these layers only change when you add or remove dependencies, not when)
 # you do normal application development.
 COPY package.json yarn.lock ./
 RUN yarn install